Etienne66/CDVD-TSP/README.md

 ```
 cd ./code
 python main.py --save Experiment_Name --dir_data path/to/train/dataset --dir_data_test path/to/val/dataset --epochs 500 --batch_size 8
-  --save:          Experiment name to save
+  --save           Experiment name to save
                      The experiment result will be in '../experiment/'.
-  --dir_data:      The path of the training dataset.
+  --dir_data       The path of the training dataset.
                      Used during the training phase of the epoch.
-  --dir_data_test: The path of the evaluating dataset during training process.
+  --dir_data_test  The path of the evaluating dataset during training process.
                      Used during the testing phase of the epoch.
   --n_sequence     Set number of frames to evaluate for 1 output frame.
 Default 5
-  --epochs:        The number of training epochs.
+  --epochs         The number of training epochs.
 Default
-  --batch_size:    The mini batch size.
+  --batch_size     The mini batch size.
 Default 8
   --patch_size     The size to crop the data to during Training.
 Default 256
-  --save_images:   Save images during test phase of epoch.
+  --save_images    Save images during test phase of epoch.
 Default False
-  --load:          Experiment name to load
+  --load           Experiment name to load
-                     The experiment result must be in './experiment/'.
+                     The experiment result must be in '../experiment/'.
                      Use --resume to continue at the last epoch completed
-  --resume:        Resume from the latest complete epoch must use --load instead of --save.
+  --resume         Resume from the latest complete epoch must use --load instead of --save.
   --lr             Sets learning Rate.
 Default 1e-4
   --max_lr         Sets maximum Learning Rate for LRFinder and OneCycleLR.
 Default 1e-4
   --lrfinder       Only run the LRFinder to determine your lr and max_lr for OneCycleLR.
 Default False